Heating Oil Explained – An Easy Guide

 Here is a diagram of a fractionating column to illustrate how kerosene is collected:

-Around 1.5 billion homes are currently using kerosene in order to heat their homes.
+Around 1.5 million homes are currently using kerosene in order to heat their homes.
 As you would expect, the vast majority of people require their home heating oil supply to be topped up during the winter months when they are using their boilers more.

-Kerosene still remains a popular choice for home heating, mainly because it is quite cost effective and is reasonably safe to use.
+Kerosene still remains a popular choice for home heating, mainly because it is quite cost-effective and is reasonably safe to use.

-The home storage regulations apply to oil storage tanks that hold up to 3,500 litres.
+The home storage regulations apply to oil storage tanks that hold up to 3,500-litres.
 If your tank holds anything higher, then you will have to follow the business regulations.

-If you are getting a tank installed at your home for the first time, then you will have to make sure that the person performing the installation is registered with the Competent Person scheme.
+If you’re getting a tank installed at your home for the first time, then you will have to make sure that the person performing the installation is registered with the Competent Person scheme.
 If you don’t get someone who is registered with this scheme, you will have to go to your local council authority for a Building Control Notice.
 You will also likely have to pay for an inspection.